fleek-network/fleek-network-docs/guides/Node Operators/managing-the-keystore.md

 The `keystore.tar` should be in the current work directory.

 Use `gpg` with the [symmetric option](https://www.gnupg.org/gph/en/manual/x110.html), it creates the keys for that file and request a password to protect them.
-If you are familiar with assymetric `gpg`, it's similar but it's not signed with your public key or such.
+If you are familiar with asymmetric `gpg`, it's similar but it's not signed with your public key or such.

 The encryption command is: